 - Other workers who are ordinarily ineligible for unemployment benefits

 Each recipient of unemployment insurance or Pandemic Unemployment Assistance will receive an additional $300 weekly up to Sept.
 6, 2021, though some states have already stopped offering extended unemployment assistance.

 Each state runs its own unemployment insurance program that provides funds for people who lose their jobs through no fault of their own.
 You must meet your state’s individual eligibility requirements.

 Visit CareerOneStop.org, a resource from the U.S. Department of Labor, to find state-by-state details about unemployment benefits and requirements.

-- The costs of providing paid sick leave to their employees.
-Eligible employers could retain the amount of payroll taxes equal to the amount of qualifying sick and child care leave that they paid rather than deposit them with the IRS.
+- The costs of providing paid sick and family leave to their employees.
+Through Sept.
+30, 2021, eligible employers could retain the amount of payroll taxes equal to the amount of qualifying sick and child care leave that they paid, rather than deposit them with the IRS.

-- Deferment of employment taxes: Employers can also defer payment of their share of Social Security tax.
-The deferred employment taxes must be paid throughout the next two years.
+- Deferment of employment taxes: Employers can also defer payment of their share of Social Security tax through Dec.
+31, 2021 (50% of the deferred amount).

-- Modification of net operating losses (NOL): NOLs are typically subject to a taxable-income limit and may not be applied to previous years to reduce income.
-But the new legislation allows business owners to take NOLs from tax years 2018, 2019 and 2020 and carry those back five years to offset income and provide cash flow to use during the crisis.
+- Modification of net operating losses (NOL): Unchanged in the most recent legislation, NOLs are typically subject to a taxable-income limit and may not be applied to previous years to reduce income.
+The Coronavirus Aid, Relief and Economic Security (CARES) Act of March 2020 allowed business owners to take NOLs from tax years 2018, 2019 and 2020 and carry those back five years to offset income and provide cash flow to use during the crisis.